-For majority of September I was forced to dine solo (read here if you don’t know why) and while at first I wasn’t too happy about it, I quite enjoyed it after all.
-The hardest part was feeling awkward – What do I do while I wait for food? or how people will react when I say Table for one please.
+For the majority of September I was forced to dine solo (read here if you don’t know why) and while at first, I wasn’t too happy about it, I quite enjoyed it after all.
+The hardest part was feeling awkward – What do I do while I wait for food? or how people will react when I say Table for one, please.

 @mattertaste Should never feel awkward.
 People who judge you for being by yourself are too scared themselves.

 — known as B (@birgit_w) August 23, 2014

 As someone who’s always going out with Hubby or a group of friends, at first I felt really weird.
 So I spent my first solo dinner staring at my phone… Later I got better, had some interesting conversation with staff and did what I like to do when I’m somewhere new – people watching!
 Picking a good place to sit is crucial, you can’t let anyone put you in a dark corner, where anyone can see you (the loner) and where you can’t see anything but people walking past you to a toilet or storage space.
 Picking a seat by the window worked best for me, there is always something interesting to look at.

 In regards to food, when I’m alone I tend to pick hearty food that makes me warm and fuzzy inside (with lots of carbohydrates).
 Feeling sleepy and calm afterwards guaranteed.

 So here’s a list of my solo dining aka finding comfort in food aka I need a hug kind of places (yes, they’re all comfort food):

 Give me Alfredo’s gnocchi any day.
 Not only when I’m lonely and miserable, and you’ll see a very happy Aga.
 Norm’s knockout gnocchi – wood mushrooms, truffle creme, parmesan and fresh parsley.
 Happiness for $27.90.
 Seating with the street view is good too, lots of interesting people walking by in that area.